patsyappleby22-hub/telemt/docs/Config_params/CONFIG_PARAMS.en.md

     tls_domains = ["example.net", "example.org"]
     ```
 ## unknown_sni_action
-  - **Ограничения / валидация**: `"drop"`, `"mask"`, `"accept"` или `"reject_handshake"`.
+  - **Constraints / validation**: `"drop"`, `"mask"`, `"accept"` or `"reject_handshake"`.
-  - **Описание**: Действие для TLS ClientHello с неизвестным/ненастроенным SNI.
+  - **Description**: Action for TLS ClientHello with unknown / non-configured SNI.
-    - `drop` — закрыть соединение без ответа (молчаливый FIN после применения `server_hello_delay`). Поведение, неотличимое по таймингу от Success-ветки, но более «тихое», чем у обычного веб-сервера.
+    - `drop` — close the connection without any response (silent FIN after `server_hello_delay` is applied).
+Timing-indistinguishable from the Success branch, but wire-quieter than what a real web server would do.
-    - `mask` — прозрачно проксировать соединение на `mask_host:mask_port` (TLS-fronting). Клиент получает настоящий ServerHello от реального бэкенда с его сертификатом. Максимальный камуфляж, но порождает исходящее соединение на каждый чужой запрос.
+    - `mask` — transparently proxy the connection to `mask_host:mask_port` (TLS fronting).
+The client receives a real ServerHello from the backend with its real certificate.
+Maximum camouflage, but opens an outbound connection for every misdirected request.
-    - `accept` — притвориться, что SNI валиден, и продолжить auth-путь. Снижает защиту от активного пробинга; осмысленно только в узких сценариях.
+    - `accept` — pretend the SNI is valid and continue on the auth path.
+Weakens active-probing resistance; only meaningful in narrow scenarios.
-    - `reject_handshake` — отправить фатальный TLS-alert `unrecognized_name` (RFC 6066, AlertDescription = 112) и закрыть соединение. Поведение, идентичное современному nginx с `ssl_reject_handshake on;` на дефолтном vhost'е: на wire-уровне выглядит как обычный HTTPS-сервер, у которого просто нет такого домена. Рекомендуется, если цель — максимальная похожесть на стоковый веб-сервер, а не tls-fronting. `server_hello_delay` на эту ветку не применяется, чтобы alert улетал «мгновенно», как у эталонного nginx.
+    - `reject_handshake` — emit a fatal TLS `unrecognized_name` alert (RFC 6066, AlertDescription = 112) and close the connection.
+Identical on the wire to a modern nginx with `ssl_reject_handshake on;` on its default vhost: looks like an ordinary HTTPS server that simply does not host the requested name.
+Recommended when the goal is maximal parity with a stock web server rather than TLS fronting. `server_hello_delay` is intentionally **not** applied to this branch, so the alert is emitted "instantly" the way a reference nginx would.
-  - **Пример**:
+  - **Example**:

     ```toml
     [censorship]
     unknown_sni_action = "reject_handshake"
     ```
 ## tls_fetch_scope
-  - **Ограничения / валидация**: `String`. Значение обрезается во время загрузки; значение, состоящее только из пробелов, становится пустым.
+  - **Constraints / validation**: `String`.
+Value is trimmed during load; whitespace-only becomes empty.
-  - **Описание**: Тег области upstream, используемый для TLS-front метаданных при их получении. Пустое значение сохраняет стандартное поведение маршрутизации upstream.
+  - **Description**: Upstream scope tag used for TLS-front metadata fetches.
+Empty value keeps default upstream routing behavior.
-  - **Пример**:
+  - **Example**:

     ```toml
     [censorship]
     tls_fetch_scope = "fetch"
     ```
-# censorship.tls_fetch
+## tls_fetch
-  - **Ограничения / валидация**: Таблица, см. секцию `[censorship.tls_fetch]` ниже.
+  - **Constraints / validation**: Table.
+See `[censorship.tls_fetch]` section below.
-  - **Описание**: Настройки стратегии получения TLS-front метаданных (поведение загрузки и обновления bootstrap и данных эмуляции TLS)..
+  - **Description**: TLS-front metadata fetch strategy settings (bootstrap + refresh behavior for TLS emulation data).
-  - **Пример**:
+  - **Example**:

     ```toml
     [censorship.tls_fetch]